- Read our review guidelines

 Styles: Types Of PFDs

-There are a few different designs of life jackets that can be ideal for paddling.
+There are a few different designs of life jackets that can be ideal to wear kayaking.
 A standard Personal Flotation Device (PFD) can be the most versatile and easy to maintain, as they contain a buoyant foam that will automatically float.
+PFDs should be US Coast Guard approved to meet requirements.

-It’s also possible to get inflatable PFDs, including ones that can be worn around the waist.
+It’s also possible to get inflatable PFDs, including ones that can be worn around the waist, usually with polyester webbing.
 There are two types of inflatables; automatic and manual, with the automatic one inflating on contact with water and the manual one requiring a cord to be pulled to inflate it.
+These may not always be the best to wear kayaking as they can inflate when you don’t need them to.

 Make Sure It Fits